taocpp/PEGTL/doc/Actions-and-States.md

 If the implicit [`seq`](Rule-Reference.md#seq-r-) of the sub-rules succeeds, then, by default, a member function named `success()` is called on this "new" object, receiving the same arguments as the constructor.
 At this point the input will be advanced by whatever the sub-rules have consumed in the meantime.

-Please consult `include/tao/pegtl/internal/state.hpp` to see how the default behaviour on success can be changed by overriding `tao::pegtl::state<>::success()` in a derived class when using that class instead.
+Please consult `include/tao/pegtl/internal/state.hpp` to see how the default behavior on success can be changed by overriding `tao::pegtl::state<>::success()` in a derived class when using that class instead.

 Embedding a state change into the grammar with [`state<>`](Rule-Reference.md#state-s-r-) is only recommended when some state is used by custom parsing rules.